Keloid Removal Conveniently located to serve Dallas, Fort Worth and Collin & Denton County

 You will see the results of keloid scar removal immediately after surgery, although it can take some time to completely heal.
 There will be a much smaller scar where the keloid was removed, but with appropriate follow-up care this should stay small and flat, and will eventually fade to be less noticeable over time.

-What can I expect after keloid scar removal?
-What are the downtime and recovery process like after keloid scar removal?
+What is downtime and recovery like after keloid scar removal?

 After the keloid scar is removed, you will have some sutures in place that are usually removed about a week after surgery.
 During that time, you are asked to keep the area clean and avoid any strenuous activity or heavy lifting.
 However, you should be able to return to most normal daily activities such as work or school immediately, even the same day as your surgery.
 At 1-2 weeks after surgery, most patients are able to return to all activities including exercise.